Welcome to Saga's privacy hub. Protecting your personal information and being clear about how we use your data is important to us.

 Pricing – we use the information we know and collect about you to inform decisions around product and service charges.
 For example, if you apply for insurance, we will compare what you tell us with other records to determine how likely you are to make a claim.
 This will help us decide whether to offer you the product and what price to charge you.

 What we may need from you: we may need to request specific information from you to help us confirm your identity.
 This is a security measure to ensure that personal data is not disclosed to any person who does not have the right to receive it.
-We may also contact you to ask for further information in relation to your request to speed up our response.
+Sometimes, we may need to contact you or ask you for further information.

 We will try to respond to all legitimate requests within one month.
 Occasionally it could take us longer than a month if your request is particularly complex or you have made several requests.
 In this case we will notify you and keep you updated.